amanda cornish

 Diploma Fine Art program (2022-23).
 Prior, she

-London, Hong Kong, Tokyo and New York.
-She has had
+London, Hong Kong, Tokyo and New York, and has had

 solo exhibitions at Mumford Fine Art (London 2006) and